-Educating for a Safer Tomorrow: National Drug Take Back Day & Prescription Drug Misuse Prevention
+Educating To Build a Safer Tomorrow: National Drug Take Back Day & Prescription Drug Misuse

 What is National Prescription Drug Take Back Day?

-The Drug Enforcement Administration (DEA) hosts National Prescription Drug Take Back Day during the last Saturday of the months of April and October.
-This event addresses the growing issue of prescription drug abuse and improper drug disposal.
-On these days, we host events across the United States dedicated to providing a safe, convenient and responsible way for people to dispose of prescription drugs, while also providing community education.
+The Drug Enforcement Administration (DEA) hosts National Prescription Drug Take Back Day on the last Saturday of both April and October.
+These events help combat the growing issue of prescription drug misuse by providing a safe way to dispose of unneeded and expired medications.
+On these days, Kroger Health hosts events across the United States, providing a safe, convenient and responsible way to dispose of unneeded prescription drugs while also educating communities about safe medication use.

 What Should I Know About Opioids?

-Opioids are drugs chemically similar to the opium found in poppy plants.
-Though prescription opioids have many medical uses, they also have many risks, including potentially slowing or stopping breathing.
-Risks are highest for people who don’t take opioids daily, take higher doses than prescribed or use other sedatives, such as alcohol.
-Not only can the body become dependent on opioids and go through flu-like temporary withdrawal symptoms if opioids are suddenly stopped, the natural chemical balance in a person’s brain can also sometimes change due to opioid misuse, leading to addiction.
-Understanding the basics of opioids and exercising safe medication practices and proper storage and disposal are key to responsible use.
+Opioids are a class of drugs that are chemically similar to opium found in poppy plants.
+While prescription opioids (Opens in a new tab or window) have many legitimate medical purposes, they can also cause serious side effects, including potentially slowing or stopping breathing.
+The risk of experiencing potentially life-threatening side effects are higher for people who don’t take opioids regularly, take higher doses than prescribed or combine them with other sedatives, such as alcohol.
+Prolonged use can lead to physical dependence and may cause flu-like withdrawal symptoms if stopped suddenly.
+In some cases, opioid misuse can alter the natural chemical balance in a person’s brain, leading to addiction.
+Understanding the basics of opioids and practicing safe medication habits, including proper storage and disposal, are key to responsible use.

 What are the Signs of Prescription Drug Misuse?

-Misuse happens any time patients take medications differently than the prescriber intended.
-Many prescription drugs have the potential to be addictive and problematic if used improperly.
-Identifying the signs of prescription drug misuse can be challenging, and even if the individual is taking their medication as prescribed, it’s important to watch for potentially dangerous side effects, such as drowsiness or slurred speech.
-Knowing and being able to identify the warning signs that indicate a person is having a problem will allow you to help them seek the support they need, more quickly.
+Prescription misuse occurs when medications are taken in a way that differs from the prescriber’s instructions.
+Many prescription drugs have the potential to be addictive and can cause adverse effects if used improperly.
+Identifying the signs of prescription drug misuse (Opens in a new tab or window) can be challenging, and even when taken as prescribed, it’s important to be aware of potentially dangerous side effects, such as drowsiness or slurred speech.
+Spotting these warning signs (Opens in a new tab or window)early can help ensure that the person receives the treatment and support they need more quickly.

 How Can I Help Someone Who Is Misusing Opioids or Other Drugs?

-It’s important to remember that addiction is a chronic brain disease and that a person showing symptoms of opioid use disorder or addiction to other drugs is in need of mental wellness support.
-Though every individual is different, and every situation varies, having a support system makes a positive impact on a person’s wellness journey.
-The best way to promote recovery is by encouraging evidence-based, ongoing treatment provided by a medical professional capable of ensuring a comprehensive approach to healing.
-Learning how to support your family, friends, neighbors, coworkers and others in your community empowers you to make a lifesaving difference.
-If you or someone you know needs help and is unsure where to start, consider reaching out to your pharmacist, Little Clinic practitioner or primary care physician.
+It’s important to remember that addiction is a chronic brain disease.
+A person showing symptoms of opioid use disorder (Opens in a new tab or window) or addiction to other drugs needs treatment resources and support.
+While every individual and situation is different, having a strong support system can help make a positive impact on a person’s wellness journey.
+The best way to help promote recovery is by encouraging evidence-based (Opens in a new tab or window), ongoing treatment (Opens in a new tab or window)provided by a medical professional capable of ensuring a comprehensive approach.
+Learning how to support your family (Opens in a new tab or window), friends, neighbors, coworkers and others in your community can help make difference.
+If you or someone you know needs help and is unsure where to start, consider reaching out to your pharmacist, The Little Clinic practitioner or primary care physician.

 Where Can I Find Medication Disposal Near Me?